Sign of the Gypsy Queen: History

+April Wine's 1981 cover version helped the song grow in popularity, charting on the pop and rock charts in both Canada and the United States.
+It remains a staple of classic rock radio in Canada and one of April Wine's signature songs.

 April Wine version

-April Wine had more success with a hard rock version of the song in 1981.
+April Wine had greater success with a hard rock version of the song in 1981.
 It was the second single from their album The Nature of the Beast.
-The song reached #40 on the Canadian Hot 100, and #57 in the United States on the Billboard Hot 100, and #19 on the Mainstream Rock Tracks.
+The song reached #40 in Canada, and #57 in the United States on the Billboard Hot 100, and #19 on the Mainstream Rock Tracks.

 This version has become popular on album-oriented rock radio stations, getting frequent airplay in the United States and Canada.
 A music video aired on MTV's first day of broadcast.
 It remains one of the group's signature songs and a live concert staple.
 The song has since been recorded by other artists.